 We are a group of donors dedicated to working together to reduce the amount of suffering experienced daily by impoverished Guatemalans.
 Suffering, that stems from the lack of access to education and adequate nutrition, can be alleviated with surprisingly small investments.

 Project Quetzal’s programs are located in the rural highlands of Guatemala.
-We fund programs with existing nonprofits and also develop our own community projects.
-In both cases, we work together to create a positive change.
-Our goal is to find solutions for improving the lives of indigenous families through education, nutrition, and housing improvements.
-We focus on being partners and listening to what the families and communities need, all the while maintaining the greatest respect for the Mayan culture.
+Our goal is to find solutions for improving the lives of indigenous families through education and nutrition.
+We focus on being partners with and listening to what the families in the communities need, all the while maintaining the greatest respect for the Mayan culture.
 We believe this approach is one that best serves the indigenous community and the best way to use the money we receive from our donors.

 - Education – Our main interests are in the areas of preschool programs and after-school tutoring programs at the elementary school level.
-We would support these programs by paying for a teacher’s salary (approximately $1500 per year), plus materials and training for the teachers.
-If students do not pass 1st grade, they often stop attending school.
+We support these programs by paying for a teacher’s salary (approximately $1500 per year), plus materials and training for the teachers and monthly meetings with the mothers.
+If students do not pass first grade, they often stop attending school.
 Going to preschool provides an opportunity for children to achieve success in the first grade.
 Also, tutoring is essential for indigenous students who speak a Mayan language in the home.
 Spanish is their second language and many struggle with academic subjects.
 Many parents did not receive adequate education and are unable to help their children with homework.

-- Community projects – Projects for economic development will also be considered such as a weaving cooperative for women.
+- Community projects – Projects for economic development are also considered such as a weaving cooperative for women.
 The Mayan weavers are renowned as textile artists and this keeps them connected to their heritage.
-It would give them the possibility to earn money, develop pride in their skills, contribute to the family income, provide for their children, build sustainable futures for themselves and their families, and empower them to change their lives by working together.
+It gives them the possibility to earn money, develop pride in their skills, contribute to the family income, provide for their children, build sustainable futures for themselves and their families, and empower them to change their lives by working together.